Georgegriff/griffadev/src/posts/react-hooks-mutations/react-hooks-mutations.md

 ## How I broke production

 As suggested to earlier, when working in this area of the code I took the chance to tidy up the code to use `useMemo` instead of `useCallback`.
-Unfortunately, this made the code fall over, and to make things even more fun I was going on vacation later that week, luckily someone in my team came in and reverted back to using useCallback, hopefully i'll be able to make the change to make the code less of a trap with the mutation of the Maps when I return, which i'll discuss at the end.
+Unfortunately, this made the code fall over, and to make things even more fun I was going on vacation later that week, luckily someone in my team came in and reverted back to using useCallback, hopefully I'll be able to make the change to make the code less of a trap with the mutation of the Maps when I return, which I'll discuss at the end.

 ![Diff of the changes from using useCallback to useMemo](/images/memo-callback-diff.png "A diff of the changes made (note the diff is the wrong way around)")